Post

 Post Image

-Get proper running shoes and attire Start small and work your way to a set goal, be it 2km, 5km, etc. Create a little training program to fit your fitness level Track your progress so you can see how you’re improving Listen to your body Drink lots of water or a sports drink that replaces lost electrolytes Basic strength training is essential Apart from running, Navindra enjoys golfing, playing cricket, and working on his organic kitchen garden.
+Apart from running, Navindra enjoys golfing, playing cricket, and working on his organic kitchen garden.
 “I am also an active Canadian Blood Donor.”
-He hopes to motivate and inspire others in their personnel fitness goals.
-“You need to start small,” he says.
-Give it your whole-hearted effort and “eventually you can run these distances.”
+He hopes to motivate and inspire others in their personal fitness goals.
+“You need to start small,” he advises.
+Give it your whole-hearted effort, and “eventually you can run these distances.”

 What’s next for this Co-Ex-Tec employee?